MENU

 See the help page on increasing the magnification.

-The output file size is large.
+The output file size (in bytes) is large.
 Can I make it smaller?

 With the default conversion, which allows text re-flow, every converted page is a bitmap, so

-the file size of the converted file is often larger than the original.
-See my
+the file size of the converted file is often larger than the original; however, many e-readers

 help page on output file size for options that reduce the output file size,